xiangxinyue/xiangxinyue/README.md

 ### Hi there，I'm Xinyue 👋

-- 📖 BSc Computer Science Coop Alumni UAlberta 2022
+- 📖 BSc Computer Science Coop UAlberta 2022
-- 🏆 Scholar at Peter Lougheed Leadership College
+- 🏆 Scholar at UAlberta Peter Lougheed Leadership College
+- 📖 Msc Computer Science Gatech 2025
+- 📖 Msc Applied Data Science Umichigan 2026
+- 🏆 Entrance Scholarship of Umichigan MADS
-- 💻 Full Stack Software Developer at BMO Financial Group Toronto
+- 💻 Software Developer at BMO Financial Group Toronto
 - 🎈 Xinyue is a passionate, efficient, and creative individual that loves problem-solving and engineering elegant software.
 To be more specific, she has:
-- 📓 4 years of hands-on experience to build web and mobile applications using HTML, CSS, JavaScript, React.js, Flutter, Java, C++, Xcode, Android Studio, and Visual Studio Code.
+- 📓 5 years of hands-on experience to build web and mobile applications using HTML, CSS, JavaScript, React.js, Flutter, Java, C++, Xcode, Android Studio, and Visual Studio Code.
-- 🤖️ 4 years of practical experience and solid knowledge to master different types of databases including SQL database Mysql, SQLite, and NoSQL databases such as Firebase, and MongoDB.
+- 🤖️ 5 years of practical experience and solid knowledge to master different types of databases including SQL database Mysql, SQLite, and NoSQL databases such as Firebase, and MongoDB.
-- 🔩 4 years of experience applying object-oriented programming, unit tests, deployment, and agile methodologies.
+- 🔩 5 years of experience applying object-oriented programming, unit tests, deployment, and agile methodologies.
-- 📈 3 years of hands-on experience in data engineering where she cleaned data and trained machine learning models using Python, Numpy, Tensorflow, and PyTorch frameworks.
+- 📈 4 years of hands-on experience in data engineering where she cleaned data and trained machine learning models using Python, Numpy, Tensorflow, and PyTorch frameworks.
 - 🧰 Exceptional skills demonstrated in source control and continuous integration tools such as Git, Travis CI, and Circle CI.

 |  Website   | Linkedin  |